Model Configuration

 model: claude-haiku-4-5

-thinking_budget: low # Overrides provider default
+thinking_budget: 1024 # Overrides provider default

 See Provider Definitions for the full list of inheritable properties.